-The Training Unit provides officers with a number of courses and programs that address issues of both responding to and investigating firearms occurrences.
+The Training Unit provides officers with courses and programs that address issues of both responding to and investigating firearms occurrences.
 The educational programming that is provided through the Training Unit ensures a consistent delivery of information to officers.

-During this reporting period, the Training Unit offered an In-Service training session that included "Firearms Academic".
-"Firearms Academic" is an educational session on relevant case law, firearms safety procedures, reporting procedures, Provincial and Federal firearms legislation, and departmental policy and procedure on the use of issued firearms.
+During this reporting period, the Training Unit offered an in-service training session that included "Firearms Academic".
+"Firearms Academic" is an educational session on relevant case law, firearms safety procedures, reporting procedures, provincial and federal firearms legislation, and departmental policy and procedure on the use of issued firearms.

-The Training Unit also makes available specialized courses with advanced firearms investigation components.
+The Training Unit also makes available foundational and specialized training with advanced firearms investigation components.
 These courses include:

 - Basic Constable Training: all officers receive training in firearm classification and search and seizure of firearms during recruit training at the Ontario Police College (OPC). - Domestic Violence Investigator: the presence of firearms is of special concern in incidents of domestic violence even if the firearm is not involved in the incident.
-Officers are trained to consider seizing firearms in these instances. - Forensic Shooting Scene Examination: this course is made available through OPC to our Forensics Unit with the focus on ballistics.
+Officers are trained to consider seizing firearms in these instances. - Forensic Shooting Scene Examination: this course is made available through OPC to our Forensics Unit with the focus on ballistics. - Gang Investigators: available through OPC, this course focuses on the investigation of street gangs, and includes specific training on firearms law, search and seizure and characteristics of an armed person. - Firearms Analyst: available through OPC, this course provides knowledge and skills to conduct non-forensic examination of firearms, and covers firearms related topics including criminal offences, regulatory issues, crime gun trends, Firearm Analysis and Trace Enforcement Program, and other relevant issues.